tiffmaelite/openapi-generator/samples/client/others/csharp-netcore-complex-files/README.md

 <a name="documentation-for-authorization"></a>
-## Documentation for Authorization
+## Documentation For Authorization

-All endpoints do not require authorization.
+Endpoints do not require authorization.